 I enjoy working in the messy creation and evolution phases of a product and, more importantly, the organization behind the product.
-Helping out with anything — including tools and teams — loosely related to design.
+Helping out with anything loosely related to design.
 Tools and tactics, people and processes.
 All of it is interesting and exciting.

 Cofounded a design and marketing agency

 We worked with several fortune 500 companies, a handful of fortune 100, a few fortune 10, and a fortune 1 (Walmart at the time).
 I have first hand experience bootstrapping, selling, marketing, hiring, and all the other things that go along with building a small — but mighty — business from scratch.

 That was a long time ago, but still profoundly influences my thinking.

 For a few years I contracted exclusively for small software-as-a-service companies.
 Interface and interaction design, but many other “hats" were worn.
 I helped however they needed.
 If I was an accidental generalist before, it was now firmly in place.